mrsonne/hubit/examples/wall/README.md

-# Calculations for a wall
+# Heat flow through a wall

 In this example we consider a wall that consists of three segments as shown in the illustration below.